 Finally, can efforts to get media coverage during COVID-19 pandemic negatively impact brand reputation?

 All are excellent questions that get at real concerns.
-The decision to pursue media relations efforts is always hard, especially for early stage tech companies, and any cash put into the activity can be vaporized during even the best of times.
+The decision to pursue media relations efforts is always hard, especially for early stage tech companies.
+Any cash put into the activity can be vaporized during even the best of times.

 This is a new situation for everyone, media and brands, so instead of making assumptions about the future we decided to try to make sense of the present by looking at what data tells us about the past two weeks.

 What are big tech media covering during the pandemic?

 We looked at coverage from six of the biggest tech-focused media outlets in the world: Tech Crunch, CNET, VentureBeat, Engadget, The Verge and Mashable.
 These are the global thought leaders whose reach extends across borders.